MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/New-MgSecurityAlert.md

   - `[MessageSubject <String>]`:
   - `[NetworkMessageId <String>]`:

-NETWORKCONNECTIONS <IMicrosoftGraphNetworkConnection\[]>: Security-related stateful information generated by the provider about the network connection(s) related to this alert.
+`NETWORKCONNECTIONS <IMicrosoftGraphNetworkConnection[]>`: Security-related stateful information generated by the provider about the network connection(s) related to this alert.
-  - `[ApplicationName <String>]`: Name of the application managing the network connection (for example, Facebook or SMTP).
+  - `[ApplicationName <String>]`: Name of the application managing the network connection (for example, Facebook, SMTP, etc.).
   - `[DestinationAddress <String>]`: Destination IP address (of the network connection).
   - `[DestinationDomain <String>]`: Destination domain portion of the destination URL. (for example 'www.contoso.com').
   - `[DestinationLocation <String>]`: Location (by IP address mapping) associated with the destination of a network connection.